 Warm-Up Activity: Right or Not?
 (15 minutes)

-This warm-up activity is adapted from Robert F. Kennedy Human Rights curriculum Speak Truth to Power.21 alternate which team gets to answer each statement.
+This warm-up activity is adapted from Robert F. Kennedy Human Rights curriculum Speak Truth to Power.21

 Divide the Club into 2 teams, Team A and Team B. Explain the activity: